egelja/caelus-cml/doc/source/Tutorial/sections/turbulent-flat-plate-tutorial.rst

 *Boundary Conditions*

 Initially, let us set-up the boundary conditions.
-Referring back to :num:`Fig. #t-fp-domain-tutorials`, the following are the boundary conditions that will be specified:
+Referring back to Fig. %s:num:`t-fp-domain-tutorials`, the following are the boundary conditions that will be specified:

 * Inlet
    - Velocity: Fixed uniform velocity :math:`u = 69.436113~m/s` in :math:`x` direction